nethalo/nethalo.github.io/_posts/2024-09-02-coroot-mysql-first-test.md

 ---
-title: Test markdown
+title: Monitoring MySQL with Coroot
-subtitle: Each post also has a subtitle
+subtitle: First impressions
-tags: [markdown, exciting-stuff]
+tags: [observability, mysql, coroot, monitoring]
 ---

 You can write regular [markdown](http://markdowntutorial.com/) here and Jekyll will automatically convert it to a nice webpage.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](http://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.